Skip to content

 print element

-# Add a tuple to the beginning of the list
+# addition at the beginning of a tuple list

-# Remove two elements from the middle of the list
+# deletion of two items in the middle of a list

 Notes: